ismail-dev-code/next-mart/README.md

 # 🛍️ Next-Mart Product App

 A product management application built with **Next.js 15 (App Router)** and **NextAuth.js** for authentication.
-The app includes a public landing page, product listing & details, and a protected dashboard to add products.
+The app includes a public landing page, product listing & details and a protected dashboard to add products.

 ---